FAQ - Talent Network

 What happens once I’m matched on a project?

-We will guide you through the paperwork and set you up with an account on our project management platform so you and the client can easily track and manage deliverables, invoices and payments.
+We will guide you through the paperwork and set you up with an account on our project management platform so you and the partner can easily track and manage deliverables, invoices and payments.

 How does invoicing work?

 You submit invoice details through our project management platform, and we take care of the rest.

 How does payment work?

 Catalyst:Ed offers an easy-to-use payment system through which partner can pay consultants.
 You can track the status of payments through our project management platform.

 How involved is Catalyst:Ed with the project after the match is made?

 We check in with you and the partner at regular intervals to ensure things are on track.
 Once the project is done, we send out surveys to both organizations and consultants that enables us to gather feedback and learnings.